OpenPaymentNetwork/FerlySite/backend/Sphinx/customer.rst

     :statuscode 200:
         **If successful the response body is a JSON object with the following attributes:**
             ``has_more``
-                A boolean representing if their are more history results.
+                A boolean representing if there are more history results.

             ``history``
                 A list of history objects that contain the following attributes: